The steps are listed below, but our video takes you through the process as well:

 Select 'restore from this backup' to reinstate the backup you did earlier.

 It will take a short while for your backup to be restored to your iPhone.
-It'll restart again, keep your iPhone connected this time.
+It'll restart again, keep your iPhone connected at this time.

 Sync your iPhone with iTunes again to restore you apps, music and other iTunes content to it.